Social-Systems-Lab/vibe/docs/VibeReactSDK.md

 **Configuration Options:**

 -   `appName`: The name of your application.
+-   `appLogoUrl`: A URL to a logo for your application.
+Displayed during the authentication flow.
+-   `appLogotypeUrl`: A URL to a logotype (text-based logo) for your application.
--   `appImageUrl`: A URL to an icon for your application.
+-   `appImageUrl`: A URL to an icon for your application (legacy, prefer `appLogoUrl`).
+-   `appShowcaseUrl`: A URL to a showcase image for your app.
+-   `appTagline`: A brief, catchy tagline for your app.
+-   `appDescription`: A longer description of what your app does.
 -   `apiUrl`: The endpoint for the Vibe backend services.
 -   `clientId`: The origin URL of your application.
 -   `redirectUri`: The full URL where users are redirected after authentication.
 This must be registered in your Vibe application settings.
--   `useHub`: A boolean to enable the Vibe Hub, which facilitates cross-app communication and authentication.
+-   `themeColor`: A hex color code that sets the theme for the authentication UI.
+-   `backgroundColor`: A hex color code for the background of the auth UI.
+-   `buttonColor`: A hex color code for buttons in the auth UI.
+-   `fontColor`: A hex color code for text in the auth UI.
+-   `backgroundImageUrl`: A URL for a background image in the auth UI.

 ---

 ## Authentication

+Vibe provides a simple and secure way to manage user authentication using an industry-standard OAuth 2.0 flow with PKCE (Proof Key for Code Exchange).
+This modern approach ensures that authentication is robust and safe, especially for single-page applications.

-Vibe provides a simple yet powerful way to manage user authentication.
-The `useVibe` hook is the primary way to interact with the authentication state and trigger authentication flows.
+While the underlying authentication mechanism is powerful, the developer experience remains straightforward.
+The `useVibe` hook is the primary way to interact with the authentication state and trigger login or registration flows, abstracting away the complexity.

 ### The `useVibe` Hook